ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 Also observe that `sweet_cat` and `sour_cat` have the same type: `string -> string -> string`.

-In reality, these two definitions are the same.
-If you check the assembly code generated using [compiler explorer](https://godbolt.org/), you'll see it is the same.
+If you check the assembly code generated using [compiler explorer](https://godbolt.org/), you'll see it is the same for both functions.

 The way `sour_cat` is written corresponds more explicitly to the behaviour of both functions.
 The name `sour_cat` is bound to an anonymous function having parameter `x` and returning an anonymous function having parameter `y` and returning `x ^ " " ^ y`.